dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 ```

 _Comparing to Dart before null-safety, this means that it is no longer allowed
-to "return void to null" in a regular function._
+to return a void expression in a regular function if the return type is
+`Null`._

 At [this location](https://github.com/dart-lang/language/blob/65b8267be0ebb9b3f0849e2061e6132021a4827d/specification/dartLangSpec.tex#L15525)
 about an asynchronous non-generator function with future value type `$T_v$`,